 The diskless nodes cannot be powered off with a simple poweroff or rebooted with a reboot.
 This is because the parts of the filesystem required to carry out these actions are unmounted before they are called in the diskless configuration.
-The -f|-force option to these commands forces a poweroff or reboot, but should only be used after first cleanly unmounting any writable shared filesystems, such as /cm/shared and /home.
+The -f|-f or option to these commands forces a poweroff or reboot, but should only be used after first cleanly unmounting any writable shared filesystems, such as /cm/s hared and /h ome.
 This is because the forcing options interrupt I/O syncing when invoked, which can result in a corrupted filesystem.